Agoraphobia: Signs and symptoms

 Agoraphobia is a condition where individuals become anxious in unfamiliar environments or where they perceive that they have little control.
 Triggers for this anxiety may include wide-open spaces, crowds (social anxiety), or traveling (even short distances).
 Agoraphobia is often, but not always, compounded by a fear of social embarrassment, as a person experiencing agoraphobia fears the onset of a panic attack and appearing distraught in public.
 Most of the time they avoid these areas and stay in the comfort of a known, controllable space, usually their home.

 Agoraphobia is also defined as "a fear, sometimes terrifying, by those who have experienced one or more panic attacks".
-In these cases, the patient is fearful of a particular place because they have previously experienced a panic attack at the same location.
+In these cases, the patients are fearful of a particular place because they have previously experienced a panic attack at the same location.
 Fearing the onset of another panic attack, the patient is fearful or avoids a location.
 Some refuse to leave their homes in medical emergencies because the fear of being outside of their comfort areas is too great.

 The person with this condition can sometimes go to great lengths to avoid the locations where they have experienced the onset of a panic attack.
 Agoraphobia, as described in this manner, is a symptom professionals check when making a diagnosis of panic disorder.
 Other syndromes like obsessive–compulsive disorder or post-traumatic stress disorder can also cause agoraphobia.
 Any irrational fear that keeps one from going outside can cause the syndrome.

 People with agoraphobia may experience temporary separation anxiety disorder when certain individuals of the household depart from the residence temporarily, such as a parent or spouse, or when they are left home alone.
 These situations can result in an increase in anxiety or a panic attack or feeling the need to separate themselves from family or friends.

 People with agoraphobia sometimes fear waiting outside for long periods of time; that symptom can be called "macrophobia".